greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/analyzedb.html.md

 -a
 :   Quiet mode.
 Do not prompt for user confirmation.

+--skip-locked
+:   Skip relations that cannot be immediately locked.

 -h \| -? \| --help
 :   Displays the online help.